scopagroup/scopagroup.github.io/research/index.md

 We have worked on lifted training methods for deep neural networks, which reformulate the nested optimization into higher-dimensional constrained optimization problems amenable to block-coordinate descent with accelerated and stochastic variants.
 This framework supports non-differentiable proximal activations, improved conditioning, and extends naturally to inverse problems in imaging.

 We have proposed efficient clustering on Riemannian manifolds.
-We have developed a novel approach based on Frechet maps that embeds high-dimensional, non-Euclidean manifold data (such as symmetric positive definite matrices) into lower-dimensional Euclidean spaces, enabling standard k-means clustering with runtime reductions of up to two orders of magnitude compared to intrinsic manifold-based approaches.
+We have developed a novel approach based on Fréchet maps that embeds high-dimensional, non-Euclidean manifold data (such as symmetric positive definite matrices) into lower-dimensional Euclidean spaces, enabling standard k-means clustering with runtime reductions of up to two orders of magnitude compared to intrinsic manifold-based approaches.

-## Optimization Porblems Governed by Complex Dynamical Systems
+## Optimization Problems Governed by Complex Dynamical Systems

 We develop fast iterative methods for large-scale PDE-constrained optimization problems.
 Our work includes the design and analysis of efficient solvers for optimal control problems governed by hyperbolic transport equations, with applications in image registration, shape matching, and biophysical modeling.
 We study preconditioned Newton--Krylov methods, operator-splitting schemes, and novel acceleration techniques (including nonlinear GMRES variants) that exploit the structure of the underlying PDE constraints.
 We have developed fast methods for evaluating forward and adjoint operators in transport dominated problems.
 We also develop and studied tensorial reduced-order models for parametric coupled reaction-diffusion systems.